gelleson/laptop-config-remote/README.md

-Here's a detailed, GitHub-like README.md for your project, including manual installation instructions:

 # macOS Configuration with Nix and Nix Darwin

 This repository provides a comprehensive setup for configuring macOS using Nix and Nix Darwin.
 It streamlines the installation process and helps manage system configurations efficiently.